single-spa/single-spa.js.org/docs/starting-from-scratch.md

 **Single-spa can be used with just about any build system or javascript framework**, but this tutorial will focus on creating a web app with [Webpack](https://webpack.js.org/), [React](https://reactjs.org/), and [AngularJS](https://angularjs.org/).
 Our tutorial puts everything into a single code repository, but it is also possible to have [separate code repositories](separating-applications.md#option-3-dynamic-module-loading) for each of your applications.

-The complete code for this example is in the [`single-spa-simple-example` repo](https://github.com/alocke12992/single-spa-simple-example).
+The complete code for this example is in the [`single-spa-simple-example`](https://github.com/alocke12992/single-spa-simple-example) repository.

-If you'd like to learn how to use single-spa with Angular, Vue, or other frameworks, checkout the [`single-spa-examples` repo](https://github.com/CanopyTax/single-spa-examples).
-And if you'd rather use a different build system instead of webpack, check out the [`single-spa-portal-example` repo](https://github.com/me-12/single-spa-portal-example).
-After completing this example, you may also want to read more about [separating applications](separating-applications.md) using single-spa.

 > __Note__
 >